cirosantilli/java-cheat/jvm.md

 Java runs on a virtual machine.

 First, the text `.java` files are transformed into a machine readable format called Java Bytecode.

 This format is standardized and portable across systems.
 It is not native assembly code.

 The utility that does this step is called `javac`.
 Java Bytecode is specified [here](http://docs.oracle.com/javase/specs/).

-Besides Java, there are implementation of many other languages that generate Java bytecode, including both languages which started with separate implementations like Jython for Python and languages which were devised primarily for Java Bytecode compilation such as Groovy.

 Having a standardized bytecode has the following advantages: